Tell Us Your American Story

 In those stories, the question of what makes someone “American” came up often.

 That’s not surprising, since a great many of us are immigrants or the children, grandchildren and great-grandchildren of immigrants.
 For some of us, our family histories in the United States go back many more generations than that.

 Families like ours are integrated deeply into the history of this country.
 Yet as we heard from several of you, in the eyes of some, many of us remain perpetually foreign, even if this is the only country we know.

 The definition of “American” is elusive.
 The word itself is complicated: We use it colloquially in the United States to describe our nationality, even though the Americas comprise most of the Western Hemisphere.

 What we do know is that “American” does not refer to a race, an ethnicity, or a birthplace.

-We want to hear your stories: about your families and how they built new lives in a new land; about your struggles, successes, and contributions; about the things that make you American, and the ways in which you feel your Americanness is questioned.
+We want to hear about your families and how they built new lives in a new land; about your struggles, successes, and contributions; about the things that make you American, and the ways in which you feel your Americanness is questioned.